Ashnaali3255/Stock-Metrics-WebApp/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Add more dynamic features of sending data to user's email
+Add more dynamic features of sending data to user's email.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>